tianshijing/MTMD-Public/README.md

 We reproduce the ALSTM+TRA with its [source code](https://github.com/microsoft/qlib/tree/main/examples/benchmarks/TRA).

 ### Acknowledgements
-Special thanks to ChenFeng, Zhang Mingze,Tian Junxi and LiTingXin for the their help and discussion!
+Special thanks to ChenFeng, Zhang Mingze,Tian Juanxi and LiTingXin for the their help and discussion!
 Thanks for the clean and efficient [HIST](https://github.com/Wentao-Xu/HIST) code.